 Three latest Tess 64 Aeroline vessels were successfully delivered in October 2017 and January 2018 at Tsuneishi Shipyard.
-They are economical, aeroline and environment friendly design.
+They are economical, aeroline and environmentally friendly design.
 Susesea is proud to be the first Owner of Tess 64 series in the world.

 Designed for low fuel consumption, the Tess 64 Aeroline is equipped not only with this new Aeroline technology but also with the newly developed TOP-GR (Tsuneishi Optimized Propulsive Gear) propellers for lower vibration and higher propulsion efficiency, and FAIS (Fresh Air Intake System) which boosts the engine’s fuel efficiency through direct intake of cool outside air.
-In developing a hull shape, which is blunt but low resistance, fuel efficiency was raised by incorporating the proprietary energy-savings technologies and electronic controlled engine, and was resulted in 20% increase of the fuel efficiency compared to conventional Tess 58 models.
+In developing a hull shape, which is blunt but low resistance, fuel efficiency was raised by incorporating the proprietary energy-savings technologies and electronic controlled engine, and has resulted in 20% increase of the fuel efficiency compared to conventional Tess 58 models.

 The Tess 64 Aeroline also has a shallow draft design to meet port restrictions, and being able to carry even more cargo loads, thereby boosting transport ability of 79,000 ㎥.